keriganmarketing/medlicense/user/pages/04.licensure-information/01.state-licensure-requirements/41.rhode-island/state.md

 step3: '3 attempts per step'
 usmle: '7'
 visible: false
-googletitle: 'Rhode Licensure Requirements'
+googletitle: 'Rhode Island Medical Board  License Service'
-googledesc: "Rhode Island medical licensure is averaging 2 to 3 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician Rhode Island Medical Board.
-The Rhode Island Medical Board has mandated use of FCVS, which can add time to the process.\r\n"
+googledesc: 'Rhode Island Medical License Services for Physicians who are seeking a Medical Licensing Company to assist with the expediting of the application process'
 twitterenable: true
 twittercardoptions: summary
 twittertitle: 'Rhode Island Licensure Requirements'
-twitterdescription: "Rhode Island medical licensure is averaging 2 to 3 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician Rhode Island Medical Board.
-The Rhode Island Medical Board has mandated use of FCVS, which can add time to the process.\r\n"
+twitterdescription: 'Rhode Island medical licensure is averaging 2 to 3 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician Rhode Island Medical Board.
+The Rhode Island Medical Board has mandated use of FCVS, which can add time to the process.'
 articleenabled: false
-musiceventenabled: false
 orgaenabled: false
 orga:
     ratingValue: 2.5
 orgaratingenabled: false
-eventenabled: false
-personenabled: false
-musicalbumenabled: false
-productenabled: false
-product:
-    ratingValue: 2.5
-restaurantenabled: false
-restaurant:
-    acceptsReservations: 'yes'
-    priceRange: $
 facebookenable: true
 facebooktitle: 'Rhode Island Licensure Requirements'
-facebookdesc: "Rhode Island medical licensure is averaging 2 to 3 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician Rhode Island Medical Board.
-The Rhode Island Medical Board has mandated use of FCVS, which can add time to the process.\r\n"
+facebookdesc: 'Rhode Island medical licensure is averaging 2 to 3 1/2 months for Domestic Graduates from the submission of the application to the Medical Board to the issuance of the Physician Rhode Island Medical Board.
+The Rhode Island Medical Board has mandated use of FCVS, which can add time to the process.'
 facebookimg: /home/medlicense-social-card.jpg
 ---